-The next fundamental factor in the NASDAQ Dozen is return on equity (ROE).
-You will find the ROE information by first clicking on the Financials link under Fundamentals in the left menu (see Figure 6) and then clicking on the Financial Ratios link at the top of the Company Financials page (see Figure 7).
+The next fundamental factor in the Nasdaq Dozen is return on equity (ROE).
+You will find the ROE information by first clicking on the Income Statement link under Fundamentals in the left menu (see Figure 6) and then clicking on the Financial Ratios link at the top of the Company Financials page (see Figure 7).

 How to Score Return on Equity

-Looking at ROE for WMT in Figure 7, ROE should receive a passing score since it remained the same from 2009 to 2010 and increased from 2010 to 2011.
+Looking at ROE for CMG in Figure 7, ROE should receive a failing score since it increased from 2011 to 2012 and decreased from 2012 to 2013.

 All content in this article is supplied by Wade Hansen of Learning Markets.
 To learn more about their investor education offerings, please visit learningmarkets.com.

 Police sound "all clear" after bomb threat at Facebook's Silicon Valley campus

 Indonesia's Tokopedia secures $1.1 bln from Alibaba, SoftBank

 China startup Luckin Coffee raises $200 mln in latest funding round

 Virtu Financial, Inc. Appoints David Urban to Board of Directors